-SUBVENITE is indicated as adjunctive therapy in patients aged 2 years and older for partial-onset seizures, the generalized seizures of
+SUBVENITE is indicated as adjunctive therapy in patients aged 2 years and older for partial-onset seizures, the generalized seizures of Safety and efficacy of SUBVENITE used as adjunctive treatment for partial-onset seizures were not demonstrated in a small, randomized and entreacy of Subvenite used as adjunctive relations to the partial relations and entreached the definition of the def

-Safety and efficacy of SUBVENITE for the maintenance treatment of bipolar disorder were not established in a double-blind, randomized Safety and efficacy of SUBVENITE for the maintenance treatment of bipolar disorder were not established in a double-bind, randomized withdrawal, placebo-controlled trial that evaluated 301 pediatric patients aged 10 to 17 years with a current manic/hypomanic, depressed, or mixed mood episode as defined by DSM-IV-TR.
-In the randomized phase of the trial, adverse reactions that occurred in at least 5% of patients taking SUBVENITE (n = 87) and were twice as common compared with patients taking placebo (n = 86) were influenza (SUBVENITE 8%, placebo 2%), oropharyngeal pain(SUBVENITE 8%, placebo 2%), vomiting (SUBVENITE 6%, placebo 2%), outpat dermatitis (SUBVENITE 5%, placebo 1%), and suicidal ideation (SUBVENITE 5%, placebo 0%).
+Safety and efficacy of SUBVENITE for the maintenance treatment of bipolar disorder were not established in a double-blind, randomized withdrawal, placebo-controlled trial that evaluated 301 pediatric patients aged 10 to 17 years with a current manic/hypomanic, depressed, or mixed mood episode as defined by DSM-IV-TR.
+In the randomized phase of the trial, adverse reactions that occurred in at least 5% of patients taking SUBVENITE (n = 87) and were twice as common compared with patients taking placebo (n = 86) were influenza (SUBVENITE 8%, placebo 2%), oropharyngeal pain(SUBVENITE 8%, placebo 2%), vomiting (SUBVENITE 6%, placebo 2%), contact dermatitis (SUBVENITE 5%, placebo 2%), upper abdominal pain (SUBVENITE 5%, placebo 1%), and suicidal ideation (SUBVENITE 5%, placebo 0%).
+Juvenile Animal Data

-Juvenile Animal Data In a juvenile animal study in which lamotrigine (oral doses of 0, 5, 15, or 30 mg/kg) was administered to young rats from postnatal day 7 to 62, decreased viability and growth were seen at the highest dose tested and long-term neurobehavioral abnormalities (decreased locomotor activity, increased reactivity, and learning deficits in animals tested as adults) were observed at the 2 highest doses.
+In a juvenile animal study in which lamotrigine (oral doses of 0, 5, 15, or 30 mg/kg) was administered to young rats from postnatal day 7 to 62, decreased viability and growth were seen at the highest dose tested and long-term neurobehavioral abnormalities (decreased locomoto activity, increased reactivity, and learning deficits in animals tested as adults) were observed at the 2 highest doses.
 The no-effect dose for adverse developmental effects in juvenile animals is less than the human dose of 400 mg/day on a mg/m2 basis.

-8.5 Geriatric Use Clinical trials of SUBVENITE for epilepsy and bipolar disorder did not include sufficient numbers of patients aged 65 years and older to determine whether they respond differently from younger patients or exhibit a different safety profile than that of younger patients.
-In general, does selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.
+8.5 Geriatric Use

+Clinical trials of SUBVENITE for epilepsy and bipolar disorder did not include sufficient numbers of patients aged 65 years and older to determine whether they respond differently from younger patients or exhibit a different safety profile than that of younger patients.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.

 8.6 Hepatic Impairment Experience in patients with hepatic impairment is limited.
 Based on a clinical pharmacology study in 24 subjects with mild, moderate, and severe liver impairment [see Clinical Pharmacology (12.3)], the following general recommendations can be made.
 No dosage adjustment is needed in patients with mild liver impairment.
-Initial escalation, and maintenance doses should generally be reduced by approximately 25% n patients with moderate and severe liver impairment without ascites and 50% in patients with severe liver impairment with ascites. scalation and maintenance doses may be adjusted according to clinical response [see Dosage and Administration (2.1)].
-8.7 Renal Impairment
+Initial, escalation, and maintenance doses should generally be reduced by approximately 25% in patients with moderate and severe liver impairment without ascites and 50% in patients with severe liver impairment with ascites.
+Escalation and maintenance doses may be adjusted according to clinical response [see Dosage and Administration (2.1)].

 Lamotrigine is metabolized mainly by glucuronic acid conjugation, with the majority of the metabolites being recovered in the urine.
-In a small study comparing a single dose of lamotrigine in subjects with varying degrees of renal impairment with healthy volunteers, the plasma half-life of lamotrigine was approximately twice as long in the subjects with chronic renal failure [see Clinical Pharmacology (12.3)].
-Initial doses of SUBVENITE should be based on patients' AED regimens; reduced maintenance doses may be effective for patients with significant renal impairment.
-Few patients with severe renal impairment have been evaluated during chronic treatment with lamotrigine.
-Compared with historical controls.
+In a small study comparing a single dose of lamotrigine in subjects with varying degrees of renal impairment with healthy volunteers, the plasma half-life of lamotrigine was approximately twice as long in the subjects with chronic renal failure [see Clinical Pharmacology (12.3)]. half-life of lamotrigine was approximately twice as using in the design of lamotrigine was approximately twice as using in the design of lamotrigine was approximately twice as using in the design of lamotrigine with lamotrigine.

+Initial doses of SUBVENITE should be based on patients' AED regimens; reduced maintenance doses may be effective tor paueins with lamotrigine.

+I compared with historical controls.